Adelaide-Baron/Name-Matcher-Spring-Boot-Application/README.md

 # Name Matcher Spring Boot Application

-Mini project, to take a name, for example “Joe Bloggs” and match it to a name which exists in the database.
-If there is a match, return a response of “MATCHED”.
-If there isn’t an exact match, return “NO_MATCH”.

-In addition, it was required to include unit and Cucumber tests.
+Project set to develop skills in BDD, unit tests, and Springboot.

+The project consists of two endpoints:
+1. A HelloWorld endpoint, returning `"Hello World"`
+2. A NameMatcher endpoint, searching a MySQL DB for a match in the DB and returning `MATCHED`, or `NOT_MATCHED`.

 <details>